 Professor of Graphic Design

-Film is Professor Ings’ favourite channel and his interest in the potential of film as a means of story-telling rather than convention, has seen his two short films Boy, and Munted selected for numerous international film festivals including Cannes.
+Although Professor Ings is an award-winning author, he is also a designer and director.
+His interest in film as a story-telling medium has seen his three short films Boy, Munted and Sparrow selected for numerous international film festivals including Cannes.
 Boy was shortlisted for the 2006 Academy Awards.

-He completed his PhD in 2005 at AUT on the structure and profiles of narrative music videos and television commercials.
-He is a fellow of the Royal Society of Arts (UK), a member of the Designers Institute of New Zealand, the New Zealand Screen Director’s Guild and an advisor on technology education for the New Zealand Royal Society.
+Professor Ings completed his PhD in 2005 on the structure and profiles of narrative music videos and television commercials.
+He is a fellow of the Royal Society of Arts (UK), a member of the Designers’ Institute of New Zealand, the New Zealand Screen Directors’ Guild.

-Professor Ings takes his position as critic and conscience of society very seriously and isn’t afraid to deal with marginalised knowledge and issues that are underrepresented.
-His research and design has seen him tackle the history of the culture of male prostitution, homosexual law reform, mental health and immigration.
+Professor Ings takes his position as critic and conscience of society very seriously and isn’t afraid to deal with knowledge and issues that are underrepresented.
+His research and design has seen him tackle the history of the culture of male prostitution, homosexual law reform, mental health and marginalised thinking.

 He reviews for a number of national and international funding agencies, including Creative New Zealand.
-He is currently working on a new short film that looks at the nature of shell shock and the consequences of hidden, generational stories.
-His research also covers the historical metamorphosis of underground languages, methodological approaches to creative practice in higher research degree education, and the role and nature of storytelling as academic inquiry.
+His research also covers the historical metamorphosis of underground languages, methodological approaches to creative practice in higher research degree education, the reconceptualisation of doctoral research, and the role and nature of storytelling as academic inquiry.